 The practice had suitable arrangements to ensure the safety of the X-ray equipment.
-They met current radiation regulations and had the required information in their radiation protection file.
+However, we noted that X-rays received servicing contracts for radiation but not general maintenance.
+We raised this with the principal dentist, who said they would set up general maintenance contracts for the X-ray sets.
+The practice had the required information regarding radiation regulations in their radiation protection file.